preppal-io/prep-pal/PROJECT.md

 - [x] Make it printable
 - [x] Add default units to each item

-## Admin
+## Infra and misc

 - [x] Add possibility to delete the file to restart from scratch

-## Misc

 - [x] Multi-language (FR, DE, EN)
+- [ ] Add a profile ID (prepare for login)
+- [ ] Redesign
     - [ ] better error display management - remove the popovers
     - [ ] better scroll control - stay on the same scroll level when closing/opening popovers (put popovers on the right?)
-- [ ] Add a profile ID (prepare for login)
-- [ ] Redesign
 - [ ] Distribution
     - [x] rename repo
     - [x] use electron-builder to build and publish artefacts on Gitlhub (separate repo for now?)